 The procedure to attach braces doesn’t take much time at all.
 Theoretically, you can go on about your day in a couple of hours with a new set of braces on your teeth.
 However, the lead-up and the after-care take a bit longer.
 Braces are a commitment, requiring strict care and regular adjustments.
-Find out what it entails before you take the step.
+Find out what it takes to get braces before you take the step.

 Before asking, “how long does it take to get braces?” you have to find out if you need them.
 Some people choose to because they aren’t happy with the alignment of their teeth.
-Both children and adults can get braces, so there’s no age limit.
-Your primary dentist generally makes the recommendation.
-That’s especially true for children.
+Both children and adults can get braces.
+We recommend braces for age 7 and up, but there’s no age limit.
+Your primary dentist will be able to refer you to an orthodontist.
 Regular six-month check-ups allow the dentist to study the growth of your teeth.
-You can always broach the subject, as well.

 Teeth that grow in crooked require braces, particularly if they affect your alignment.
 Braces can also fix overbites and underbites.
 Left untreated, those issues can lead to dental problems later in life.

 After determining that you need braces, your dentist will refer you to an orthodontist who will help explain how long it takes to get braces.
 Many dentists – including Children’s Dentistry of Las Vegas – have orthodontists in-house.